-Bali is not only about waterfalls, rice fields and temples.
-The island offers many beautiful viewpoints.
-Those are so worth it to check out!
-Especially some of them are extra magical when you visit them with sunrise or sunset.
-That’s also the reason why we wrote separate blog posts about the best sunrise spots in Bali and the best sunset spots in Bali.
+Bali is not only about waterfalls, rice fields, temples and beaches.
+The island offers many beautiful viewpoints which are most of the time easy to get to.
+Especially some of the Bali viewpoints are extra magical when you visit them with sunrise or sunset.
+That’s also the reason why I wrote separate blog posts about the best sunrise spots in Bali and the best sunset spots in Bali.

-With this blog post you will find out what the best Bali viewpoints are, combined with practical information about how to get there, costs and photography tips!
-From the best viewpoints to see the Mt Agung volcano, a stunning 180 degrees view on the Indian Ocean with sunset or at a temple.
+In this blog post you will find out what the best Bali viewpoints are, combined with practical information about how to get there, entrance fee costs and photography tips!
+From the best viewpoints to see the Mt Agung and Mt Batur volcano, a stunning 180 degrees view on the Indian Ocean with sunset or a temple.
 There are a lot of various Bali viewpoints which you have to visit!

 Bukit Cinta “the hill of love” is one of our favorite Bali viewpoints.
 You will have one of the best views on Mount Agung, especially with sunrise.
 If you stay in Amed the drive to Bukit Cinta is pretty short, just around 30 minutes.
 On a clear morning, you will have the best view on Mount Agung.
 And if you’re lucky there will be some fog, in combination with smoke.
 Those are the best conditions to take your shot!
 In our complete guide about Bukit Cinta you will find all the important information before you go!